Author Series Information

 Author Series Membership

-With an Author Series membership, the teacher(s) will have access to our curriculum for Brad Kessler’s North which offers thoughtful analytical and interpretive work for high school and college classrooms.
+With an Author Series membership, the teacher(s) will have access to our curriculum for Lily Brooks Dalton’s The Light Pirate, which offers thoughtful analytical and interpretive work for high school and college classrooms.
 Teachers will also find opportunities to connect these works to familiar texts already in their classrooms to explore similar ideas and themes.

 Use of the curriculum is not mandatory, but teachers will find it an effective tool to not only teach about the novel and its relationship with peace, but also to: